This classic margarita recipe is a must-have for summer! With just 5 ingredients, it’s so simple to make - break out the tequila & limes ASAP.

 What to Serve With Margaritas

 Right now, I’m really loving this mango salsa and this seven layer dip!
+For more easy appetizer ideas, head to this post.
 If you’re looking for entree ideas, you can’t go wrong with tacos, stuffed poblano or bell peppers, nachos, or grilled avocados.
 Bottoms up!

 More Favorite Cocktail Recipes: